Where are you moving to?

 El Matador State Beach

-You can also hike along the nearby trails and enjoy the panoramic views of the ocean and the hills.
-And if you're lucky, you might even spot some dolphins or whales passing by.
+Hike along the nearby trails to take in panoramic views of both the ocean and the hills; who knows?
+Perhaps even dolphins or whales will pass by.

 Hermosa Beach

-The water at marina and main beach is clean and clear, with gentle waves that are ideal for swimming and beginner surfing.
-There are plenty of amenities available, including restrooms, showers, and beach rentals.
+At marina and main beaches, the waters are clean and clear with gentle waves ideal for swimming or novice surfing.
+There are many amenities available, such as restrooms, showers, and beach rentals to make your visit comfortable and convenient.

 Things to do at Hermosa Beach

-You can also rent a bike or a scooter to explore the nearby Strand, or take a walk along the Hermosa Beach Pier and enjoy the ocean views.
+Rent a bicycle or scooter to explore the Strand area, or stroll along Hermosa Beach Pier and admire ocean views.

 Dockweiler Beach

-Located just north of Manhattan Beach, Dockweiler Beach is a popular spot for camping, bonfires, and airplane watching.
-The beach offers a wide stretch of sand, with fire pits available for rent and plenty of space for picnics and group activities.
+Just north of Manhattan Beach, is an ideal spot for camping, bonfires and airplane spotting.
+Offering wide stretches of sand with fire pits available to rent as well as ample space for picnics and group activities, this beach offers something special.

-Each beach has its own personality and attractions, so make sure to do your research and find the one that suits your preferences and needs.
-Happy beach hopping!
+Each beach offers something special and different, so do your research and select one that meets both your preferences and needs.
+Have fun beach hopping!

 Will Rogers State Beach

-There are also plenty of beach volleyball courts and, picnic areas, and bike rentals available.
+There are plenty of beach volleyball courts and picnic areas, plus bike rentals.

 Things to do at Will Rogers State Beach